Combinatorial operads from monoids: Constructing operads

-\begin{Proposition} The operad~$\APE$ is isomorphic to the free operad generated by one element of arity~$2$. \end{Proposition} \begin{proof} A simple computation shows that there is no quadratic relation involving the generator~$01$ of~$\APE$.
-By the characterization of its elements given by Proposition~\ref{prop:MotsAPE} and the bijection $\phi_\APE$, there are as many elements in~$\APE$ of arity~$n$ than elements of arity~$n$ of the free operad generated by one element of arity~$2$.
-Hence, there is no nontrivial relations in~$\APE$ of higher degree and~$\APE$ is the free operad generated by~$01$. \end{proof}
+\begin{Proposition} The ns operad~$\APE$ is isomorphic to the free ns operad generated by one element of arity~$2$. \end{Proposition} \begin{proof} By the characterization of its elements given by Proposition~\ref{prop:MotsAPE} and the bijection $\phi_\APE$, there are as many elements in~$\APE$ of arity~$n$ than elements of arity~$n$ of the free ns operad generated by one element of arity~$2$.
+These two ns operads are hence isomorphic. \end{proof}

 Proposition~\ref{prop:PresentationAPE} also says that~$\APE$ is isomorphic to the magmatic operad and hence, that~$\APE$ is a realization of the magmatic operad.
-Moreover,~$\APE$ can be seen as a planar version of the {\em non associative permutative operad}~$\NAP$ of Livernet~\cite{Liv06} that is a symmetric operad involving labeled non-planar rooted trees.
+This result is already known since in~\cite{MY91}, Méndez and Yang point out that the species of parenthesizations (binary trees) and the species of planar rooted trees are isomorphic.
+This isomorphism implies that these species are also isomorphic as ns operads.
+Moreover,~$\APE$ can be seen as a planar version of the {\em non-associative permutative operad}~$\NAP$ \cite{MY91} (see also~\cite{Liv06}) seen as a ns operad, which is an operad involving labeled non-planar rooted trees.